rrvt/ICS-214a/ICS_214a/README.md

 installer and help files.
 My WixApp might be useful for creating the Product.wxs file if there are big changes to the app.

+## Update
+### July 5, 2020

+Lowell made some astute comments about the Excel spreadsheet that resulted from the csv output.
+So the following changes were made (at the moment they are option one [Tools/Options]).
+ - The header was rearranged to a vertical format with the data in the description column
+ - The footer was rearranged to a vertical format with the data in the description column
+ - The end date was supplied for all activities, even those that have no end time

+In addition when attempting to save a file, windows sometimes prevents over writing a file being used by another program.
+Detect and report an occurrence of this phenomenon.

+### July 4, 2020

+Separated the command to produce a csv file for Excel and the reading and writing to the raw data.
+Gave the raw data file a unique extension (i.e. "214") while the Excel file has the traditional "csv" extension.

+While writing the help file found that a couple of the dialog boxes could be improved.
+The Edit Activity dialog can now edit more than one activity line without leaving the dialog box.
+Furthermore, the handling of dates and times was added to two of the dialog boxes where it have been neglected.

+The help file was expanded to include all the operations that can be performed.
+Individual pages were written for the 4 main steps of managing an Activity with pictures of the actual dialog boxes.

 ## Authors

 Robert R. Van Tuyl, rrvt@swde.com